If you have a sluggish or noisy garage door, taking a few minutes to lubricate it may be the quick fix you’re looking for.

 Five minutes of TLC, and it was like I had a brand new door again.

-Still it’s important to stay up to date on your garage door maintenance schedule.
+Still, it’s important to stay current on your garage door maintenance schedule.

-Finally, if you’re still having issues with a noisy or sluggish garage door, it may be time to call a garage door repair professional.
+If your garage door is still noisy or sluggish, it may be time to call a garage door repair professional.